-We partner with the Anchorage Parks & Recreation Department on our programs and projects.
+We partner with the Municipality of Anchorage Parks & Recreation Department on our programs and projects.
 This combination of public-private skills and resources makes our work more efficient and effective.
 The team is listening closely to community priorities and methodically chipping away at the long list of parks and trails in need of maintenance and rehabilitation.

-Josh Durand, Parks Superintendent
+Josh Durand, Director of Parks and Recreation

 907.343.4427 | DurandJA@muni.org